ibm-granite/granite-tsfm/wiki.md

 # Time Series Foundation Models (TSFM)

-In this section, we highlight the papers, blogs, pre-trained models, and open-source codes from IBM's TSFM group.
+In this section, we highlight the papers, blogs, pre-trained models, and open-source codes from IBM Research's TSFM group.

 ## HuggingFace releases